Sponsored links:

 San Miniato, Tuscany, Italy

-San Miniato is an interesting hilltop town halfway between Pisa and Florence.
-It has interesting, historical buildings, including the Torre di Federico II, the cathedral and the seminary building at the Republic Square.
-The town is also the capital of truffles.
-At the end of September, the Festival of white truffles and porcini mushrooms takes place here.
-Of course, you can buy local truffle preserves in many shops, and you can taste appropriate dishes in restaurants.
+The town is also celebrated as the capital of truffles, a culinary paradise for food enthusiasts.
+At the end of September, the renowned Festival of white truffles and porcini mushrooms takes place here, drawing visitors from all over the world.
+Of course, you can buy local truffle preserves in many shops, and you can taste appropriate dishes in restaurants, making it a true gastronomic destination.

 Parking in San Miniato

-We recommend to park the car in the Fonte alle Fate parking lot (P; GPS: 43.680616, 10.850610), located in the very center of the town (although it is difficult to speak of a real center here), near the Frederick II tower.
-The parking lot is under the hill on which the town was built.
-To get to it, you should simply take the elevator!
-It makes a great impression - after reaching the top you will have the opportunity to admire the beautiful views from the terrace.
+We recommend to park the car in the Fonte alle Fate parking lot (1; GPS: 43.680616, 10.850610), located at the base of the hill near the Frederick II tower.
+This is a very convenient solution, as the parking lot is under the hill on which the town was built.
+To get to the historical center, you should simply take the elevator!

 Strolling the town

-The town is actually located along one meandering road.
-The other streets come out of it and lead for example to the Frederick tower or the Franciscan monastery.
 First we will walk the Via 4 Novembre towards the western border of the village, then we will come back and go in the opposite direction along Via Augusto Conti and Via Pietro Rondo, passing the main square Piazza della Republica.
+This route allows you to see all the key historical landmarks and enjoy the charm of the narrow streets, lined with historic stone buildings and charming boutiques.

 Chiesa di San Domenico

 After exiting the lift, we go right the Via Augusto Conti and Via Ser Ridolfo streets towards the Via 4 Novembre street.
 On the way, we pass a small square, Piazza del Popolo.
 There is the Via Angelica museum with frescoes from the 18th century and interesting decorations from the end of the 14th century.
-Opposite the square stands the church of San Domenico from the 14th century (A; GPS: 43.679712, 10.849236) with an interesting, single-nave interior with side chapels decorated with numerous paintings and frescoes.
+The museum's collection provides a great insight into the local art history.

 Via 4 Novembre

-Leaving the church, we go left the Via 4 Novembre street, passing many interesting buildings along the way, including the Griffoni Palace (B; GPS: 43.6786017, 10.847181)), the church della Santissima Annunziata (C; GPS: 43.677882, 10.846013), and finally the Monastery of St. Clara turned into a museum (D; GPS: 43.676785, 10.844505).
-There are also many shops along the road where you can buy local things, including of course various truffle products.
+Leaving the church, we go left the Via 4 Novembre street, passing many interesting buildings along the way, including the magnificent Griffoni Palace (B; GPS: 43.6786017, 10.847181)), the church della Santissima Annunziata (C; GPS: 43.677882, 10.846013), and finally the Monastery of St. Clara turned into a museum (D; GPS: 43.676785, 10.844505).

 Rocca di Federico II

-We go back the same way, and then through Piazza Duomo, where the cathedral stands, we go towards the Frederick II tower (Rocca di Federico II or Torre di Federico II), built in the 13th century, destroyed during World War II, but rebuilt in 1958 (E; GPS: 43.6808852, 10.8530659).
 The new tower, which is a faithful reproduction of the old one and has become a symbol of the town, has a slightly trapezoidal shape and is 37 meters high.
 The tower can be visited (ticket price 3€).
 There are 129 steps (quite shallow and wide) to walk.
-From the top you have the opportunity to admire the Tuscan countryside.
+From the top you have the opportunity to admire the Tuscan countryside, stretching from the Apennines to the sea.
+The climb is not too strenuous and the view is absolutely worth it.

 Cattedrale di Santa Maria Assunta e San Genesio

-There is the cathedral di Santa Maria Assunta e San Genesio (F; GPS: 43.6797225, 10.8514807) at the Piazza Duomo (as the name suggests).
+There is the impressive cathedral di Santa Maria Assunta e San Genesio (F; GPS: 43.6797225, 10.8514807) at the Piazza Duomo (as the name suggests).
 The church, which became a cathedral in 1622 when San Miniato was elevated to the status of a diocesan seat, is located in an ancient citadel dominated by the fortress and the tower of Frederick II.
 It is the oldest part of the town, in which, in addition to the cathedral, you can find the Bishops' Palace and the Imperial Vicar's Palace.

 Piazza della Repubblica